semrush/intergalactic/website/docs/table-group/table-primary/table-primary.md

 tabName: Design
 ---

-**Primary** is the basic type of tables in our interface for displaying large data volumes and complex functionality.
+**Primary** is the basic type of tables for displaying large data volumes and complex functionality.

 @## Paddings

-The cell in the primary table, whether it is a header or a cell in a row, has 12px padding.
+The cell in the primary table, whether it is a header or a row, has 12px padding.

 ![primary scheme](static/primary-paddings.png)